jhalterman/expiringmap/README.markdown

             })
         .build();

-Creates an expiring map that supports variable expiration, where the expiration duration and policy can vary for each entry.
+Create an expiring map that supports variable expiration, where the expiration duration and policy can vary for each entry.

     Map<String, String> map = ExpiringMap.builder();
         .variableExpiration()